lahavlipson/SimpleGL/README.md

 ## Directory Structure

 All the library source files are `src/` folder.
-The `include/` folder contains required 3rd party libraries.
+The `include/` folder contains required 3rd party libraries or code.
-And the test files and demo files are in `test/src/`.
+And the test and demo files are in `test/src/`.

 ## Getting Started: